ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 *** Please sign blockchain creation hash on the ledger device ***
 ```

-After successful Subnet creation, the user is going to be asked to sign the blockchain creation  TX.
+After successful Subnet creation, CLI is going to ask the user to sign the blockchain creation  TX.

 On the ledger a `Sign Hash` window is going to be active.
 Navigate to the ledger `Accept` window by
 using the ledger's right button, and then authorize the request by pressing both left and right buttons.

-On success, Subnet deploy details is going to be provided.
+On success, CLI is going to provide Subnet deploy details.
 As only 1 address signed the chain creation
-TX, a file is going to be written to disk to save the TX so as to continue the signing process with
+TX, CLI is going to write a file to disk to save the TX so as to continue the signing process with
 another command.

 <!-- markdownlint-disable MD013 -->